openmhealth/shimmer/README.md

     * sleep
         * [omh:sleep-duration](http://www.openmhealth.org/developers/schemas/#sleep-duration)

-You can learn more about the Open mHealth compliant data schemas these endpoints correspond to in the [shim section](http://www.openmhealth.org/developers/apis/) of the main site.
+You can learn more about the shims and endpoints on the Open mHealth [developer site](http://www.openmhealth.org/developers/getting-started/).